hyperledger-archives/sawtooth-rfcs/text/0000-wasm-smart-contracts.md

   }
 ```

-If the contract registry for the provided contact name already exists, then
+If the contract registry for the provided contact name already exists, the
 transaction is invalid.

 The new contract registry is created for the name and provided owners.
 The